Molajo/IoC/README.md

 # Molajo Inversion of Control (IoC)

-The Molajo **Inversion of Control** package offers a full-featured, easy-to-use dependency injection solution for PHP applications.
+The Molajo **Inversion of Control** package offers a full-featured, dependency injection solution and a services layer for PHP applications.

 [Molajo Inversion of Control (IoC)](https://github.com/Molajo/IoC/blob/master/.dev/IoC.png)
 ## Features